 Pro V1x Alternatives: These Balls Could Be Even Better

-The Pro V1x is used by a lot of guys on tour and has been one of the go-to balls for better golfers for a long time now.
-They’re obviously an expensive ball, so I was curious to see if any other options performed similarly but were cheaper.
+The Pro V1x is used by a lot of tour players and has been one of the go-to balls for better golfers for a long time now.
+They’re obviously an expensive ball, so I was curious to see if any other options performed similarly, but were cheaper.

 Companies are always making new golf balls and an easy way to figure out how they compare is by knowing the specs of the Pro V1x.
 What you need to do is look at the box, see how many layers the ball has, what the compression number is, and how good the spin rate is.